Japanese CBD Industry Growth Forecast: Now to 2025

 Not mentioned explicitly in the Yano report but highly relevant is the shifting demographic makeup of the Japanese islands.
 With elderly Japanese making up a staggering portion of the population², issues regarding aging will continue to carry ever-greater importance within the social fabric of Japan.

 Now that CBD is becoming accepted throughout Japan for purposes of relaxation, it’s only a matter of time until the nation’s aging population begins to embrace the non-intoxicating cannabinoid for its age-related purposes as well.
-In the coming years, Japan is poised to provide valuable insights into how elderly individuals adapt to CBD within a culturally distinct and largely homogeneous society.
+In the coming years, Japan will offer valuable insights into how elderly individuals adapt to CBD in a culturally distinct, homogeneous society.

 A massive demand for CBD

 While Japan’s regulatory moves regarding CBD are also promising, the main driver for growth that Yano identifies in its report is simply demand for CBD products.
-The Japanese people are all in for CBD, and their only concerns are whether the products are made in Japan and if they contain any traces of THC.
+The Japanese people fully support CBD, focusing only on whether the products are made in Japan and free of THC traces.

 As long as suppliers meet these needs by offering raw materials for broad-spectrum or isolate CBD production to competent Japanese finished product manufacturers, demand for CBD in Japan should grow at least as much as Yano predicts — if not even more.